+This is a managed detection and response service responsible for proactively looking for malicious activities and adversaries (nation state, eCrime, or hacktivist actors) in Falcon customer environments.
 Cloud management console with client AV packages.
-The product is called CrowdStrike Falcon and the cloud-based management console can be run from the cloud on any modern browser."
+The cloud-based management console can be run from the cloud on any modern browser."
 Clients are provided for Windows, macOS and RedHat, Ubuntu and Amazon Linux platforms.
 There doesn't appear to be provision for mobile clients.
+A 15-day free trial period is offered, to allow you to try before buying.